A First Pre-VisiCalc Attempt at Electronic Spreadsheets

 Computerized spreadsheets were conceived in the early 1960s when Richard Mattessich at the University of California at Berkeley conceptualized the electronic simulation of business accounting techniques in his Simulation of the Firm through a Budget Computer Program (1964).
 Mattessich envisaged the use of “accounting matrices” to provide a rectangular array of bookkeeping figures that would help analyze a company through numerical modeling.
 Mattessich’s thinking would predate popular spreadsheet programs like VisiCalc, Lotus 1-2-3, Excel, and Google Sheets.

-The development of the first actual computerized spreadsheet was based on an algebraic model written by Mattessich and developed by two of his assistants, Tom Schneider and Paul Zitlau.
-Together they developed a working prototype using Fortran IV programming language.
-It contained the basic ingredients for the electronic spreadsheet including the crucial support for individual figures in cells by entire calculative formulas behind each entry.[1]
+The first actual computerized spreadsheet was developed based on an algebraic model written by Mattessich and developed by two of his assistants, Tom Schneider and Paul Zitlau.
+Together, they created a working prototype using Fortran IV programming language.
+It contained the basic ingredients for the digital spreadsheet including the crucial support for individual figures in cells by the entire calculative formulas behind each entry.[1]

-Mattessich was sanguine on his invention, recognizing that it was a time when computers were being considered for a number of simulation projects, so it was “reasonable to exploit this idea for accounting purposes.”[2]
+Mattessich was sanguine on his invention, recognizing that it was a time when computers were being considered for several simulation projects, so it was “reasonable to exploit this idea for accounting purposes.”[2]
 These other projects included the modeling of ecological and weather systems as well as national economies.
 In fact, Mattissich’s concurrent work on national accounting systems was better received, and his book on the topic became a classic in its own right.[3]
-Mattessich’s attempts soon fell into obscurity because mainframe technology was not as powerful or as interactive as microprocessor-powered personal computer.
+Mattessich’s attempts soon fell into obscurity because mainframe technology was not as powerful or interactive as the microprocessor-powered personal computer.

 The computer systems of the mid-1960s were not conducive to the type of interactivity that would make spreadsheets so attractive in the 1980s.
 Computers were big, secluded, and attended to by a slew of programmer acolytes that religiously protected their technological and knowledge domains.
 They were the domain of the EDP department and removed from all but the highest management by procedures, receptionists, and security precautions.

-Computers ran their programs in groups or “batches” of punched cards delivered to highly sequestered data processing centers and the results picked up some time later; sometimes hours, sometimes days.
+Computers ran their programs in groups or “batches” of punched cards delivered to highly sequestered data processing centers, and the results picked up sometime later, sometimes hours, sometimes days.
 Batch processing was used primarily for payroll, accounts payables, and other accounting processes that could be done on a scheduled basis.
-The introduction of minicomputers using integrated circuits such as DEC’s PDP-8 meant more companies could afford to have computers, but they did not significantly change their accounting procedures or herald the use of Mattissich’s spreadsheet.
+Introducing minicomputers using integrated circuits such as DEC’s PDP-8 meant more companies could afford computers, but they did not significantly change their accounting procedures or herald the use of Mattissich’s spreadsheet.

 But just as important was the fact that it bypassed the traditional data processing organization that was constantly striving to keep up with new processing requests.
 One implication was that frustrated accountants would go out and buy their own computers and software packages over the objections or indifference of the EDP department.
 It also meant a new flexibility in terms of the speed and amount of information immediately available.
 Levy recounts the following comments from a Vice-President of Data Processing at Connecticut Mutual who eventually bought one of the earliest microcomputer spreadsheet programs to do his own numerical analyses: